The 20 Best Chronic Lymphocytic Leukemia (CLL) Doctors Near Me in New Haven, CT

 English

-John Roberts is a Hematologist Oncology specialist and an Oncologist in New Haven, Connecticut.
+John Roberts is an Oncologist practicing medicine in New Haven, Connecticut.
 Dr. Roberts is rated as an Experienced provider by MediFind in the treatment of Chronic Lymphocytic Leukemia (CLL).
-His top areas of expertise are Sickle Cell Disease, Hemoglobinopathy, Congenital Hemolytic Anemia, and Hemolytic Anemia.
+He is also highly rated in 9 other conditions, according to our data.
+His clinical expertise encompasses Sickle Cell Disease, Hemoglobinopathy, Congenital Hemolytic Anemia, and Hemolytic Anemia.

 Experienced in Chronic Lymphocytic Leukemia (CLL)